-Welcome to the Film and Television Department’s Cinematheqùe: meetings and conversations with filmmakers/televison-makers and free screenings of important, innovative films and television programs.
+Welcome to the Film and Television Department’s Cinemathèque: meetings and conversations with filmmakers/television-makers and free screenings of important, innovative films and television programs.
 Cinematheque is the department’s premiere screening series.

 Events are FREE to BU students, staff and the general public as well.
-Screenings are generally Friday evenings at 7 p.m.
+Screenings are Friday evenings at 7 p.m. in COM at 640 Commonwealth Ave., room 101.
 Transportation: the “B” Boston College Green Line, the first stop outward bound after Kenmore Square.

 For more information, contact the Film and Television department at email@example.com.